rchavarria/rchavarria.github.com/_posts/2020-10-20-your-money-your-life.markdown

 Every Cent? . . .
 But Why?
 In practice we often reverse the old adage of “penny wise, pound foolish.”
 Que significa este refran?
-Why every cent,

 Why every cent, rather than just rounding off to the nearest dollar, or using approximate figures?

 Because this helps to establish important lifelong habits.

-After all, how big is a “fudge factor”?
-How close is “close enough”?
-Granted, in practice many FIers settle into rounding to the dollar, but that’s as far as they slip.
-Human nature being what it is, if you start cheating, even “just a little bit,” that little bit tends to get bigger and soon you’ll find yourself thinking, “Well, I don’t have to write everything down, just the major expenses”; and then, “Well, I’ve done this for a month now, so I think I’ll start rounding it off to the nearest thousand.”
-(It’s like dieting: If you break your diet on Tuesday morning by having a buttered English muffin instead of dry toast, the tendency is to cheat even more, and by evening you’re gobbling down a carton of ice cream and a pound cake.)
-If you want this to be a worthwhile undertaking, it’s worth your while to do it right.
-If you rebel against every penny, try every dime or dollar (or euro or yen), but more than that is a little
-Because this helps to establish important lifelong habits. if you start cheating, even “just a little bit,” that little bit tends to get bigger Useful Attitudes
+if you start cheating, even “just a little bit,” that little bit tends to get bigger

+Useful Attitudes

 No leeway.